MicrosoftDocs/Viva/Viva/glint/setup/schedule-setup.md

    - For Ad Hoc programs, use a seven days response window, as these programs typically require faster action.

 > [!NOTE]
-> When sending surveys in users' time zone, a 24-hour cushion is added to the survey start and close times.
+> When sending surveys in users' time zones, a 24-hour cushion is added to the survey start and close time.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2255796)

 5. The **Team Conversations Window** should remain open for a manager and their team to finish their conversation after the survey closes.
 Once set, the program indicates the conversation start and end date scheduled, and how many days remain.
 Visit Team Conversations for a deeper dive.